SE::Bing::Position - Checking Site Positions in Bing

 yandex.ru

-In the query format, specify a macro for substitution of additional words from the Keywords.txt file.
-This method allows you to check a website database for a keyword database and get positions as a result:
+In the query format, we specify the macro to substitute additional words from the file Keywords.txt, , this method allows checking a database of sites against a database of keys and obtaining positions as a result:

 $query {subs:Keywords}